fishladis/BHlogfile/README.md

 # BHlogfile

-Learning log
+LEARNING LOG

-Startoff: May 1st, 2023
+May 1st, 2023

+I installed Blender today.

-I spent the first five days learning to use the menus and viewports.
+* I spent the first five days learning to use the menus and viewports.
 I read the history of Blender.

 May 6, 2023